Does tea break a fast?

 Circadian Rhythm Fasting

 This is like a human cycle where your body knows when you eat hence reacting accordingly.
-This particular fasting has the tendency to break, where you may eat an hour early or late, and still your body adapts to the changes.
+This particular fasting tends to break, where you may eat an hour early or late, and still, your body adapts to the changes.

 There are many types of intermittent fasting: